 For journalists working in war zones or under repressive governments, digital security can be the difference between life and death.

 This holiday season, we are giving back to organizations from the Proton Mail community that are furthering our shared causes of online privacy and security.
-You can support the Reporters Without Borders Berlin Scholarship program by participating in the associated Proton Mail Lifetime account charity auction, or by donating directly (link below).
+You can support the Reporters Without Borders Berlin Scholarship program by participating in the associated Proton Mail Lifetime account charity auction (update: auction now closed), or by donating directly (link below).

 Learn more about this campaign.